-Joel-Anthony Gray – Environmental Testing Detective at ScanTech Technical Consulting based in the Dallas Fort Worth Area with service to Austin, Houston, San Antonio & other major cities throughout the U.S.
+Joel-Anthony Gray – Environmental / Biomedical Consulting Detective at ScanTech Technical Consulting based in the Greater Dallas – Fort Worth Area with service to Austin, Houston, San Antonio, Lubbock, Amarillo & other major cities throughout the U.S. and International / Worldwide

 B.S.
 Electrical Engineering / Nanoscience Technology Concentration – University of Texas at Dallas (UTD)

 Graduate Certificate in Industrial Hygiene – Tulane School of Public Health and Tropical Medicine

 Certified Industrial Hygienist # 12082 CP ABIH / BGC – American Board of Industrial Hygiene & Board of Global Credentialing